Central sets and infinite monochromatic exponential patterns: The context

 \end{itemize}

-The original combinatorial proof by N. Hindman was rather lengthy and complex.\footnote {~Quoting N. Hindman's own words: ``Anyone with a very masochistic bent is invited to wade through the original combinatorial proof;" ``If the reader has a graduate student that she wants to punish, she should make him read and understand that original proof."} However, soon an alternative approach was found by combining a previous result by F. Galvin with an observation of S. Glazer about the existence of ultrafilters on $\N$ that are idempotent with respect to a suitable operation.
-The resulting proof was particularly elegant and short, and it was the starting point of a whole field of research about algebra of ultrafilters that produced an extensive theory and plenty of new results in Ramsey Theory and related areas (see the volume \cite{hs}.)
+As already mentioned in the introduction, the original combinatorial proof by N. Hindman was rather lengthy and complex.
+However, it was soon found by F. Galvin and S. Glazer a much shorter alternative proof, grounded on the existence of ultrafilters on $\N$ that are idempotent with respect to a suitable associative operation inherited from the sum on natural numbers.
+That was the starting point of a whole field of research about algebra of ultrafilters that produced an extensive theory and plenty of new results in Ramsey Theory and related areas (see the volume \cite{hs}).
+In particular, the ultrafilter proof provided a direct way to extend the validity of Hindman's Theorem to arbitrary semigroups.

-An example of a relevant result obtained with ultrafilter technique is the following theorem, still proved by N. Hindman's \cite{hi79}, where sums and multiplications are considered simultaneously: ``For every finite coloring $\N=C_1\cup\ldots\cup C_r$ there exist two increasing sequences $(x_n)$ and $(y_n)$ such that the set of finite sums $\text{FS}(x_n)_{n=1}^\infty$ and the set of finite products $\text{FP}(y_n)_{n=1}^\infty$ are both included in a same color $C_i$."
-It is worth remarking that several of the new results obtained with the use of algebra on ultrafilters have not yet found any demonstration by elementary combinatorial methods.